Sharrazix/Sharrazix/README.md

 I've been programming for three years

-* 🤝  I'm open to collaborating on different projects
+*   I'm open to collaborating on different projects
+*   Developing bots on aiogram 3 or pyrogram

 ### Skills